 You may have heard of this word and wondered, “What are lectins?”
 Lectins are plant proteins that bind to carbohydrates.
 Just like every other living creature, plants have evolved to survive and lectins help them do that.
 Because they don’t have teeth or claws, and they can’t run away, plants developed chemicals to repel pests.
-Lectins are one type of those chemicals.
+Lectins are one type of those chemicals2.

 There are many different types of lectins, and not all of them are harmful to people.
 Yet, there is a strong relationship between lectins and inflammation.
 Gluten is the most well-known lectin.
 Agglutinins and prolamins are the two types of lesser-known lectins that can cause problems in humans.
 Let’s take a look at them.

 Agglutinins function as a natural insecticide and can be an aggravating factor in autoimmune disease.
 The effects of lectins within our bodies can be subtle and hard to recognize, but some agglutinins are incredibly dangerous.
-For example, ricin, a lectin found in the castor beans, a legume, is fatally toxic to humans even in very small amounts.
+For example, ricin, a lectin found in castor beans, a legume, is fatally toxic to humans even in very small amounts.

 Other legumes, including kidney beans, are very high in this particular lectin as well.
 For example, raw kidney beans contain 20,000 to 70,000 lectin units.
 While the lectin content in beans and most other legumes can be reduced by cooking, the lectins in legumes and other plants that contain them generally cannot be completely eliminated by cooking.

-Genetically modified organisms (GMO) grains are especially harmful when it comes to agglutinins.
+Genetically modified organisms (GMO) grains3 are especially harmful when it comes to agglutinins.
 They produce more of their natural insecticides.
 This provides a heartier crop, yet one that is more inflammatory.
 If you do choose to include wheat, rice, or rye in your diet, for example, I recommend going for non-GMO and heirloom varieties which have fewer lectins.

 Those with autoimmune diseases should also avoid vegetables in the nightshade family (Solanaceae), which includes tomatoes, peppers, and potatoes.
 These plants are very high in lectins that damage the gut lining and easily enter the bloodstream.
 GMOs are found among the legumes and nightshades, particularly tomatoes.
 If you do choose to eat these, avoid GMOs by selecting legumes and nightshades grown organically from heirloom seeds.